QuBenhao/LeetCode/problems/problems_1805/problem.md

 # 1805.
-Number of Different Integers in a String
+Number of Different Integers in a String [Rating: 1333.31]

 You are given a string `word` that consists of digits and lowercase English letters.